Cultivating Knowledge and Growth in Cullman County

 Master Gardener General Membership Meeting

-Our monthly meeting will begin at 10:00 am in the ACES Extension conference room.
+Our monthly general membership meeting occurs on the third Thursday of each month.
+It begin at 10:00 am in the ACES Extension conference room.
 Join us early at 9:30 am for refreshments and conversation.
 We meet in the Extension classroom on the first floor of the Cullman County Board of Education building at 402 Arnold Street.
+Our guest speaker presents after the membership meeting.